Atrovent Inhalation Solution (Ipratropium Bromide Monohydrate)

 Driving and Operating Machinery

-Atrovent Inhalation Solution may cause dizziness and blurred vision in some people.
-If you experience these symptoms, do not drive, operate machinery, or do anything that could be dangerous.
-Children should be careful when performing physical activities.
+Atrovent may cause dizziness and blurred vision in some individuals.
+If you experience these symptoms, avoid driving or using machinery.

 Storage